 Skip to main content

-Here the result obtained by kube-green in a cluster of 75 namespaces, with kube-green enabled in 48 namespaces with pods in sleep in non working hours.
+Here are the results obtained by kube-green in a cluster of 75 namespaces, with kube-green enabled in 48 namespaces with pods in sleep during non-working hours.

-The configuration used is to wake up in working hours:
+The configuration used is to wake up during working hours:

 apiVersion: kube-green.com/v1alpha1